leon332157/replnet/README.md

 But it can also be **One unified Binary with client/server commandline argument and/or gui combining websocket tunnel and the ssh server into one binary.
 Which is harder to do but maybe easier to setup on replit.

 # Server Implementation idea
-- Hybrid HTTP Proxy/SSH server
+- Hybrid HTTP & SSH server
 - Listen on 0.0.0.0 in a repl and allow config file/commandline argument to forward raw http traffic (repl.co) to the underlying applicaion if applicable.
 - Use path /ssh for the path of the websocket which forwards to the ssh server with io.Copy
 - Implement the ssh server first to make sure it's compatible with vscode, then implement the proxies.